TheOriginalGeez/Cupid/README.md

 #### Preparations

-Grab the latest release of Cupid from [the release tab](https://github.com/TheOriginalGeez/Cupid/releases).

-Download the release to a _working folder_.
+Create a _working folder_.
 This folder **must not** be in a common folder like your Desktop, Downloads or Program Files.
 It's best to create a Wabbajack folder near the root of your drive like `C:/Wabbajack`.

 Grab the latest release of Wabbajack from [GitHub](https://github.com/wabbajack-tools/wabbajack/releases) and place `Wabbajack.exe` in the _working folder_.